mdcourse/mdcourse.github.io/README.md

-# Learn molecular simulation with python
+# Learn Molecular Simulations with python

 The goal of [Learn molecular simulations with Python](https://mdcourse.github.io/) is to write a simple codes containing most of the basic-most functionalities of molecular simulations, including molecular